honix/Lire/README.md

 I need to shake some code to better fit in OOP and then reimplement text rendering to drop huge sdl2 dependencies.

 ## In short
-Lire is a lisp expressions visual editor, this allows you to write programs using kind of [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+Lire is a Lisp expressions visual editor, it allows you to write programs using kind of [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 It runs on top of Common Lisp.

 Lire is work in progress project.
 It is also my diploma thesis.